remoflury/svelte-craftcms-headless-formie/README.md

 - `data-formie-field-radio`
 - `data-formie-field-single-line-text`
 - `data-formie-recaptcha-hint`
+- `data-formie-field-error`

-Those data-attributes can be used to selectively target the fields.
+Those data-attributes can be used to selectively target the fields / elements.

 ```css
 [data-formie-field-email] {